An Overview of Freight Bill Auditing

 While there are many benefits of freight bill auditing, the obstacles mentioned earlier can deter many supply chains from completing the traditional process regularly.

 Freight bill auditing software is the solution.
 This technology easily overcomes the problems in freight payment and transportation costs related to volume, complexity, and invoice variability.
-Automation, access, and trained users paint a clear picture of logistics, and offer up enhanced visibility to all stakeholders.
+Automation, access, and trained users paint a clear picture of logistics and offer enhanced visibility to all stakeholders.

 The task is to choose a freight audit and payment software solution that supports your business goals.

-The Trax Freight Audit and Payment (FAP) software is used by enterprise organizations around the world.
+Trax’s Global Freight Audit software is used by enterprise organizations around the world.
 Our sophisticated solution unlocks efficiencies, promotes compliance, and reduces supply chain costs by streamlining the audit process.
 We consider it the cornerstone of Transportation Spend Management.

-To learn how Trax FAP can benefit your business, contact us today.
+To learn how Trax’s solutions can benefit your business, contact us today.